 Tracking work and job search activities will add administrative costs.

 - A work requirement can be expensive to administer: Tracking enrollees' work status or participation in job search activities creates additional administrative and state costs.
 States report that tracking work requirements in other programs (such as TANF) is time consuming for caseworkers and difficult to administer.

 If a work requirement becomes part of a waiver: Alternatives and working to change the program.

-As of August 2017, work requirements had not been approved in any Medicaid program.
 For the reasons outlined above, work requirements are not consistent with the goals and objectives of the Medicaid program, are outside of the Secretary’s waiver authority, and may violate other laws.

 However, if a work requirement is proposed as part of a waiver, advocates should work to change the work requirements to voluntary work training program that would not be in conflict with Medicaid or other laws.
 If a work requirement is approved as part of a waiver, advocates have an important role to play in collecting data and making the case to have the requirements removed.

 Options in lieu of a work requirement